Skip to main content

 • Avoid excessive sweeteners that can counteract some metabolic benefits

-• Aim for consistency—most studies showing benefits used daily consumption over several weeks
+• Aim for consistency—we've seen that most studies showing benefits used daily consumption over several weeks

 Quality Matters

-While matcha isn't a miracle cure, the science robustly supports its place as a valuable addition to a healthy lifestyle.
-Its unique combination of antioxidants, amino acids, and caffeine offers benefits that are difficult to find in any single food or beverage.
+While matcha isn't a miracle cure, we're confident the science robustly supports its place as a valuable addition to a healthy lifestyle.
+Its unique combination of antioxidants, amino acids, and caffeine offers benefits that we find difficult to match in any single food or beverage.

-For those looking to incorporate matcha into their routine, the evidence suggests that even one cup daily can provide meaningful health benefits—from enhanced focus and sustained energy to long-term support for cardiovascular and metabolic health.
+For those of us looking to incorporate matcha into our routine, the evidence suggests that even one cup daily can provide meaningful health benefits—from enhanced focus and sustained energy to long-term support for cardiovascular and metabolic health.

 Always consult with a healthcare provider before making significant changes to your diet or supplement routine.